Vikash-Pareek/My-Portfolio-Website/README.md

 # My-Portfolio-Website
-A simple portfolio (resume) website developer using core HTML and CSS.
+A simple portfolio (resume) website developed using core HTML and CSS.